Guide

 Decreasing costs to increase profits

-When you decrease costs, you keep more money in your business by reducing what flows out.
+Reducing costs is one of the fastest ways to increase profits because savings flow directly to your bottom line.
 This approach carries less upfront financial risk than revenue-focused strategies because you're cutting expenses rather than investing in growth.

 The challenge is to find the right balance.
 Cutting too deeply can hurt revenue and quality.
 Focus on trimming expenses that don't affect the speed or quality of your operations.